a-cordier/bpk/README.md

 ## bpk

-bpk packages files in a directory to make them available in your project as binary resources.
+bpk packages files as binary resources availables in your project

 ### Requirements